aurachii/chismografo/README.md

 # chismografo

-Chismografo is a CRUD app.
+Chismografo is a CRUD app (in process).